 There are virtually hundreds of different topics you can collect.
 For this reason, topical collections are generally kept in stock books or mounted on blank or home-made pages.
-Palo sells about a dozen types of topical albums, with subjects ranging from Butterflies to Princess Diana, Disney to Dogs.
+Palo sells about a dozen types of topical albums, with subjects ranging from Butterflies to Motorcycles, Cats to Dogs.

 Whether you are starting a new collection or choosing to upgrade an older collection, it’s now time to look at what is available for storage and display.
 For the beginning collector, let’s start with the basics.
 There are two types of stamp album pages: regular and hingeless.
 Regular pages do not have mounts for affixing your stamps to the page - you will need to cut them yourself or use hinges.
 Hingeless pages already have mounts attached to the pages, so all you have to do is slide your stamp in.
 Much easier; but as a result, hingeless albums can cost up to 3 or 4 times the cost of a regular album.
 We estimate that if you buy a regular album and enough mounts for the entire album, it would cost about 20% less than a hingeless album.
 You will save money by doing this, but you also need to consider your measuring, cutting and application time.
 Not to mention that the accuracy of mounting may not be as precise as hingeless pages produced by manufacturers.
 Note that all hingeless albums have clear mounts, not black.